dashjoin/djapp-wot/paper.md

 ### Implementation

 In this section, we describe the implementation of the features using the architecture presented above.
+The platform uses [JSONata](https://jsonata.org/) to express application logic in a concise way.
+JSONata is a functional query and transformation language for JSON data.
+The platform extends JSONata with a number of [custom functions](https://dashjoin.github.io/platform/latest/developer-reference/#dashjoin-expression-reference) for accessing databases, REST services, and many other features.

 #### Data Model